 “(D) 2 workweeks of qualifying pre-natal leave.

-“(3) Beginning October 1, 2022, and thereafter, the maximum duration of each type of paid-leave benefits within a 52-workweek period shall be determined pursuant to section 104a, but shall be no less than the maximum durations for each type of paid-leave benefits set forth in paragraph (1) of this subsection.”.
+“(3) For claims filed on or after October 1, 2022, and thereafter, the maximum duration of each type of paid-leave benefits within a 52-workweek period shall be determined pursuant to section 104a, but shall be no less than the maximum durations for each type of paid-leave benefits set forth in paragraph (1) of this subsection.”.

 (6) Subsection (f) is amended to read as follows: